-21. Performance of Work in United States
+22. Performance of Work in United States

 - a.
 All work performed under this Award must be performed in the United States.
-Subrecipient must flow down these requirements to all lower tier subrecipients. - b.
+Subrecipient must flow down these requirements to all lower tier subrecipients.
+This requirement does not apply to the purchase of supplies and equipment, however, the Subrecipient should make every effort to purchase supplies and equipment within the United States.
+The Subrecipient must flow down this requirement to its lower tier subrecipients and subcontractors. - b.
 If the Subrecipient fails to comply with the Performance of Work in the United States requirement, CEC and/or DOE may deny reimbursement for the work conducted outside the United States and such costs may not be recognized as allowable cost share.
 The Subrecipient is responsible should any work under this Award be performed outside the United States, absent a waiver, regardless of whether the work is performed by the Subrecipient, or its lower tier subrecipients, contractors, vendors, or other project partners. - c.
 In limited circumstances where it is in the interest of the project to perform a portion of the work outside the United States, the Subrecipient must submit a written foreign work waiver request to the CEC, which will in turn submit it to the DOE.
+The waiver from the DOE Contracting Officer must be obtained prior to conducting any work outside the US.
 Appendix B to the FOA lists the necessary information that must be included in a foreign work waiver request.
 The Subrecipient must demonstrate to the satisfaction of DOE that a waiver would further the purposes of the project and is in the economic interests of the United States.
 DOE may require additional information before considering a waiver request.
 A foreign work waiver applicant does not have the right to appeal the DOE's decision concerning a waiver request.

-22. Foreign National Participation
+23. Foreign National Involvement

-a.
-Subrecipient and project participants, including any of lower tier subrecipients and contractors, who anticipate involving foreign nationals in the performance of this Agreement, will be required to provide CEC, which will in turn provide DOE, with specific information about each foreign national to satisfy requirements for foreign national participation and access approvals.
-The volume and type of information required may depend on various factors associated with the DOE Award.
+Subrecipient and its lower tier subrecipients and contractors who anticipate involving foreign nationals in the performance of an award, may be required to provide CEC and DOE with specific information about each foreign national to satisfy requirements for foreign national participation.
+A foreign national is defined as any person who is not a U.S. citizen by birth or naturalization.
+The volume and type of information collected may depend on various factors associated with the award.